dragonworx/mindbody-mcp/SCRUM_MASTER.md

 1. **NO GIT OPERATIONS**: Do not stage, commit, or perform any git operations.
 The developer will handle all version control.
 2. **NO JSDOC COMMENTS**: Do not add JSDoc comments to any code.
 This codebase is designed for rapid refactoring and human-readable documentation wastes tokens and time.
+3. **ALWAYS REFERENCE API SPEC**: When implementing any Mindbody API endpoint, you MUST consult `api-specs/mindbody-public-api-v6.json` for correct endpoint paths, parameters, and response structures.
+This is critical for functionality.

 ### Start Here: Working on This Project